‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 He also appeared on the Bachelor in Paradise.

-He will compete in the upcoming 24th season of ABC’s Dancing with the Stars which will premiere on March 20.

-He has been paired for the show with the New Zealand-born professional dancer, Peta Murgatroyd.
+He will compete in the upcoming 24th season of ABC’s Dancing with the Stars, which will premiere on March 20.
+He has been paired with the New Zealand-born professional dancer, Peta Murgatroyd.

 It has been confirmed that the 21st season’s third place finisher, 31-year-old Rachel Lindsay, a legal practitioner from Dallas in Texas, will be next star of The Bachelorette.

-In The Bachelor: After The Final Rose that followed the season finale, Rachel, the first African-American to star in The Bachelor franchise, met her suitors for the upcoming season.
+In The Bachelor: After the Final Rose that followed the season finale, Rachel, the first African-American to star in The Bachelor franchise, met her suitors for the upcoming season.

 But many viewers commented about what they considered the rather “awkward” interaction between Nick and Vanessa during the After the Final Rose.